akhilub/Obsidian-Git-Sync/Excalidraw/Scripts/Downloaded/Toggle Stroke Color Panel.md

     let strokeColorButton = document.querySelector('button[aria-label="Stroke"], button[title="Show stroke color picker"]');
     if (strokeColorButton) {
       strokeColorButton.click();
+      new Notice("Use arrow keys to navigate ,press mentioned key to pick a color ");
     }

-    // Wait for color picker to be available
+    // Optional: Wait for color picker to be available
     // await new Promise((resolve) => setTimeout(resolve, 10));

     // // Try to access color picker after panel is open